 The famous shot of the back of her head while she speaks with men offscreen is a perfect example.
 It is at once intimate and withholding, a gesture that turns the act of looking back on itself.

 There is no full frontal consumption here, no easy mastery of the female face as a stable site of meaning.
 Instead, the image opens a gap between seeing and knowing.
-In apparatus terms, that gap is crucial.
+Seen through the lens of apparatus theory, the gap is central to what the film is doing.
 The cinema often convinces spectators that they are entering a unified, natural space of visual truth, but Godard keeps interrupting that fantasy.
 The back-of-head shot does not just deny access; it exposes the desire for access.

 It reveals the spectator’s hunger to possess the image and the film’s refusal to deliver possession in any clean way.
 It becomes impossible not to feel that the camera is both adoring Karina and admitting its own limits before her.
 In that sense, the shot turns the heroine into a problem for cinema itself.
 The viewer can look, but cannot simply absorb.
 The gaze is activated and frustrated at the same time.

-Apparatus theory helps here too, because what the film shows is not just a story of social descent but an education in cinematic positioning.
+While the film traces Nana’s movement into difficult circumstances, it also draws attention to the processes.
 Nana is repeatedly placed in situations where she must receive the world before she can act within it, and the film makes those situations feel like versions of spectatorship itself.
 She looks, she listens, she waits, she is addressed, and she is made legible through a system that exceeds her.

 Her one moment of apparent release is, of course, the film’s most famous scene: the viewing of Dreyer’s The Passion of Joan of Arc in the silent darkness of the theater, where she breaks into tears before Falconetti’s martyr face.
 This scene has become iconic not only because it is moving, but because it so perfectly folds one cinematic body into another.
 A woman in a film watches another woman in another film, and the spectator watching Vivre sa vie watches the whole layered arrangement of identification, projection, and emotional capture.